cmdoffing/validatingCSV/README.md

 validatingCSV has the following design goals:

 * Maximum input validation.
-This is based on this developer's long experience with data conversion, where the main lesson has been that that bad input data is far more common that is usually supposed.
+This is based on the developers long experience that that bad input data is far more common that is usually supposed.
 We want to check the input data in every way possible.